 Norwich scores highly for quality of life in various surveys.
 It’s big enough to have most of the city amenities anyone might need but is quieter and safer than many cities, making it especially popular with family buyers and tenants.

 Originally known for the woollen trade and Colman’s Mustard (although the original factory on Carrow Road no longer operates) Norwich is a major business and commercial city too.
-Main Norwich employers are in business and financial services, public services, retail and light manufacturing, tech. and research.
+Main Norwich employers are in business and financial services, public services, retail and light manufacturing, technology and research.
 Norwich is particularly well known for Norwich Union, now Aviva plc, and the Norwich Research Park where 115 businesses and 3,000 scientists, researchers and clinicians work.

 Norwich is also Norfolk’s main regional centre for culture, music, theatre and retail.
-Norwich Lanes is known for its independent shops while Intu Chapelfield has all the well known national shops.
+Norwich Lanes is known for its independent shops while Intu Chapelfield has all the well-known national shops.

-Norwich has frequent train services to London Liverpool Street taking around 1 hour 50 minutes.
+Norwich has frequent train services to London Liverpool Street taking around 1 hour and 50 minutes.
 There are also long-distance rail services to Cambridge, Stansted Airport, Sheffield, Peterborough and Nottingham.
-Norwich also has its own small airport: Norwich Airport has frequent daily flights to Amsterdam with connections worldwide plus a range of holiday flights.
+Norwich also has its small airport: Norwich Airport has frequent daily flights to Amsterdam with connections worldwide plus a range of holiday flights.

 Norwich is also the closest city to the Norfolk Broads, an extensive area of waterways and wetlands which also comprises the Broads National Park.
-The Norfolk Broads are a popular holiday location, especially for boating holidays and for wildlife lovers.
+The Norfolk Broads are a popular holiday location, especially for boating holidays and wildlife lovers.
 As a result, they can offer opportunities for holiday property investors.
 The Norfolk Broads are overseen by the Broads Authority.